Amphibia (TV series): Writing

 The series marks the first animated show to have a Thai-American lead.
 Braly, who is also Thai-American, chose to make the series lead character, Anne Boonchuy, Thai-American because he wanted more Thai characters in television series.
 According to Braly, Anne was loosely inspired by his grandmother.
 He described Anne being Thai-American as "a number one priority", as he wanted Thai-American kids to see themselves reflected on television.
 Braly also made the character dark-skinned due to his mother's family being tanned.
 Season 3, which is set on Earth, further delves into Anne's Thai heritage, including an episode set at a Wat Thai temple in Los Angeles.
 Braly described the temple's representation in the episode as "pretty accurate", as it is important for him to represent Thai culture accurately.

-Braly chose to make the series to be centered around a frog-populated world because he felt that, due to how frogs change from tadpoles to frogs, they were perfect for the series' theme of change.
+Braly chose to make the series centered around a frog-populated world because he felt that, due to how frogs change from tadpoles to frogs, they were perfect for the series' theme of change.
 Braly also implemented themes involving social classes and environmental awareness into the series, with Anne interacting with frogs of several different social backgrounds and learning to "appreciate the natural world around her".

-Three of the series' four writers are women, which Braly felt necessary due to the show centering on a teenage girl.
-Storyboard artists are allowed to pitch their own ideas for an episode, a practice Braly took from his time at Gravity Falls.
-Braly wanted the series to feature intense sequences, yet still being appropriate for all ages, constantly checking-in whether a scene is too terrifying for children and whether a scene is what it's intended to be.
+Three of the series' four writers are women, which Braly felt was necessary due to the show centering on a teenage girl.
+Storyboard artists are allowed to pitch their ideas for an episode, a practice Braly took from his time at Gravity Falls.
+Braly wanted the series to feature intense sequences, yet still be appropriate for all ages, constantly checking-in whether a scene is too terrifying for children and whether a scene is what it's intended to be.